ZahirHaniche-dev/nextjs-blog/README.md

 ## Description

- ⚛️⚡🎨 Pour ce projet, j’ai choisi NextJS, le framework de ReactJS, un duo puissant pour créer des applications web rapides et réactives, ainsi que Bootstrap pour son approche utilitaire.
+ ⚛️⚡🎨 For this project, I chose NextJS, the ReactJS framework, a powerful duo for creating fast and responsive web applications, as well as Bootstrap for its utility-based approach.

 First, run the development server: